Cornerstone Church Liverpool

 Dovedale Baptist Church, (formerly Wavertree Baptist Church, sometimes referred to as Mossley Hill Baptist Church) is in Dovedale Road, Mossley Hill, Liverpool, Merseyside, England.
 It was an active Baptist church until 2018, and the church building is recorded in the National Heritage List for England as a designated Grade II listed building.
 In 2020 the building was bought by Cornerstone Church Liverpool and reopened on 4 April 2021.

 History

 The church was built in 1905–06, and designed by George and R. P. Baines.
 It became an independent church with its own membership roll in 1908.
 When Myrtle Street Baptist Church closed in 1939, the site having been sold to make way for the building of the Liverpool Hospital for Cancer & Skin Diseases, their congregation and minister (Revd K.C.
 Dykes) joined with the church at Wavertree.
 In September 2018 the church held its final service and closed its doors as a Baptist church.
-The Baptist Union of Great Britain is now negotiating the sale of the building.
-In 2020 the building was bought by Cornerstone Church Liverpool and reopened on 4 April 2021.
+The Baptist Union of Great Britain negotiated the sale of the building and in 2020 it was bought by Cornerstone Church Liverpool, reopening on 4 April 2021.
 They meet there regularly (Sunday Mornings) where they have an hour/hour and a half service with song, sermons and prayer.